Bhelms2132/JavaScript-Tutorial/README.md

 # JavaScript-Tutorial

+## Repository Objective

 This repository was created to practice and be used as future reference for learning and applying JavaScript Technologies.